 - After a final design is agreed upon, graphics get printed in panels on a special, car-friendly type of adhesive vinyl.

 - This vinyl is treated with a durable laminate layer to protect its integrity as well as the quality and coloration of the graphics from UV rays, dirt and debris.

-- The car gets prepared for the vinyl.
-A thorough car wash is required beforehand, plus a final chemical-based rinse afterward to remove any remaining wax, oil, grease or dirt from its surface.
+- The car gets prepared for the vinyl, A thorough car wash is required before fleet graphics installation, plus a final chemical-based rinse afterward to remove any remaining wax, oil, grease or dirt from its surface.
 These things directly impede the vinyl from properly sticking.

-- Once cleaned, panels are attached to the car one at a time.
+- Once the car is clean, panels are attached to the car one at a time.
 Panels are pre-marked and arranged for easy installation, fitted and pressed following a set design proof.

 - A final installation inspection is completed, and your fleet-wrapped cars are ready to hit the road.

 Printing and laminating the initial vinyl sheet takes around three to four days, depending on size, colors, the ink used and detailing.
 Installing the wrap on the entire business fleet takes another few business days for service cars or vans.
-Outfitting a whole fleet of trucks understandably ups that timeline.
+If you outfit a whole fleet of trucks, you’ll understandably increase that timeline.

 Can I Fleet Wrap My Vehicles Myself?

 Generally, you should not try fleet wrapping your commercial vehicles by yourself.
 This is especially true if you use vans or trucks for business operations.
-Leave it to the professionals — many of whom are trained and certified in proper fleet vehicle wraps.
+Leave the installation to the professionals — many of whom are trained and certified in proper fleet vehicle wraps.